-Our church was officially founded in 1771, although its routes go back much further.
+Our church was officially founded in 1771, although its roots go back much further.
 A small congregation was established in 1696 in a chapel adjacent to our current premises, but this chapel was destroyed by fire in 1765.

 In 1837 Honiton Independent Chapel was accredited with solemnising marriages, one of only 63 non-conformist churches to do so in the country.